 CONGRATULATIONS to the Summit Road Society for claiming the Supreme Harry Ell Premier Award 2018.
 THANK YOU for your outstanding work on the Port Hills > A well deserved Teamwork Effort in keeping His Honorable Harry Ell’s vision and legacy alive for the benefit of all future generations.

-PLEASE support the Summit Road Society for their good work on The Port Hills either by becoming a member of the Summit Road Society or Give generously by donation will be much appreciated ! https://www.summitroadsociety.org.nz/donations-bequests/
+Support the Summit Road Society for their good work on The Port Hills either by becoming a Financial Member of the Summit Road Society or Give generously by donation will be much appreciated ! https://www.summitroadsociety.org.nz/donations-bequests/

 Links to the Summit Road Society; https://www.summitroadsociety.org.nz/